testpointcorp/vansah-connect/README.md

 # vansah-connect
-<p>Single Solution for all the CI/CD tools to send results to Vansah - Test Management tool for Jira</p>
+<p>A Single Solution for all the CI/CD tools to send Test results to Vansah Test Management for Jira</p>

 # Steps to Install
 ```